qbicsoftware-archive/dmqp_2017_team_green/README.md

       README.md
       LICENSE

 or similar, to keep you content organized.
-But be free to create an own structre :)
+But be free to create an own structure :)